upenn-airfoundry/kair-repo/server/README.md

 ### Search and Expansion
 - `POST /expand` - Expand search query
   - Body: `{"prompt": "your search query"}`

+### Query Task Classification
+- General knowledge
+- Get advice
+- Workflow
+  - RNA workflow
+  - LNP workflow
+  - Protein workflow
+  - Vaccine workflow
+  - etc.
+- Find target (protein, etc.)
+- Find RNA

+The goal: first figure out what we are trying to do.
+Then: pass to LLM, find an expert, do RAG?

+Map to state machine.

+Let's build some context.
+Project, task, branch.

+### People

+We need to collect info on people, including their projects and summaries.

+### Networking

+Connect people to papers.

 ### Scheduler Control
 - `POST /start_scheduler` - Start the scheduler